Try these simple guidelines to help you survive stressful times

 – B Vitamins (meats, fish, poultry, milk, dark green leafy vegetables or Super Spirulina)

-We always advocate eating a healthy diet over taking a multivitamin.
+We always advocate eating a healthy balanced diet over taking a multivitamin.
 However, during times of stress, we usually don’t have the time to create a meal plan, buy groceries and cook healthy meals.
 As such, a broad range multivitamin may help support your body during times of stress.
 Look for one that contains vitamins C & E, plus magnesium for relaxation, lemon balm (traditionally used to help rest and relaxation) and the B vitamins.
-Alternatively, Super Spirulina has been called “Nature’s Multivitamin” due to it’s high vitamin content.
+Alternatively, Super Spirulina has been called “Nature’s Multivitamin” due to it’s high nutrient content.
 Including it in your cooking, juice, smoothies etc can give an added nutrient boost to help your body deal with increased demand during stressful times.